andrejacobs/100DayChallenges/2021 May/100DaysOfHealth/Week1/Week1.md

 **Thoughts:** Feeling pretty good even though I had the jab yesterday.
 My arm is still sore but it has not stopped me doing stuff.

 ---

+### Day 3: 23 May 2021

+**Today**:

+* Went for a nice walk with the kids
+* Meditated for 5 minutes
+* Did 10 pushups

+**Thoughts:** This week has been an eye opener to me for just how out of shape I got since lockdown started last year.

+---